open-dynamic-robot-initiative/open_robot_actuator_hardware/electronics/ti_electronics/README.md

 * connecting the GPIO 26 to ground will disable the motor drivers
 * the launchpad has 16 analog input channels
 * for each booster pack it measures the three phase voltages, the three phase currents and the supply voltage
-* so there are 2 analog channels free - ADCIN A6 and ADCIN B6
+* so there are only 2 analog channels free - ADCIN A6 and ADCIN B6
 * **Caution:** Don't connect 5V sources to the analog input channels
 * the maximal voltage for the analog input channels is 3,3V
 ---